stuylinux/stuylinux.org/content/posts/meeting-posts/meeting3-supertuxkart.md

 ### Joining A Server & Playing
 From the "Online" option, you can also join either a local server or an online server.
 For this meeting, we had all members join the centralized local server.
 They are able to chat with others in a chat session between completed race sessions.
 In this chat session, players can kick others from the server if they're being disruptive.
 The person running the server can then start the race at any time.
 They can also exit or completely end the race at any time.

 All players (including the person running the server) have 30 seconds to choose their kart and decide together what racetrack should they play on.
 There's a plethora of karts and racetracks players can choose from (although some tracks are locked; there's a way to unlock all of these which will be explained later).
 My personal favorite is Wilbur (the mascot for [GIMP](https://www.gimp.org/)) as it has a high nitro boost and high initial acceleration.
-The person running the server also has controls over how many laps there should be per race session.
+The person running the server also has control over how many laps there should be per race session.

 After the race is over, a leaderboard is presented on the screen, and the person running the server has the option to start a different race or completely end gameplay altogether.